UPPS 07.11.01 - Disability Services for Students

 one RRC service specialist;

-chief diversity officer and director Equity and Access;
+chief diversity officer and director of Equity and Inclusion;

 associate Athletics director; and

 the director of ODS will serve as a non-voting ex-officio member of the committee.
-He or she will serve as the permanent secretary of the committee.
+They will serve as the permanent secretary of the committee.

 GRIEVANCE PROCEDURE FOR DISCRIMINATION RELATED TO A DISABILITY